NoClueBruh/NoClueLang/README.md

   - resizes (if needed) the given array to store <len> elements
 ```

-Other array methods are type-specific
+Other array methods are specific to each array type
 ```
 Array::ipush(<arrayID>, <intElement>)
 Array::fpush(<arrayID>, <floatElement>)